Where’s The Bin?

-The residents concerned live in a retirement complex, and, because their bins weren’t emptied for five weeks, they ended up having to keep their rubbish in cupboards in their own homes because there was nowhere else to keep it.
+The residents concerned live in a retirement complex because their bins weren’t emptied for five weeks.
+They ended up having to keep their rubbish in cupboards in their own homes because there was nowhere else to keep it.
 Since all the bins were overflowing, the residents were – quite rightly – worried that the rubbish could cause a health hazard by enticing rodents into the area.
-Plus, rubbish flowing out of the bins and onto the ground was hardly pleasant to look at.
+Plus, rubbish flowing out onto the ground was hardly pleasant to look at.
 Or smell.

 And although the tenants themselves, as well as the staff who care for them, have contacted the council more than once, no one ever got back to them.
 It was something of a mystery indeed.